Mshah99github/InterAcT/Readme.md

 ## InterAcT: A generic keypoints-based lightweight transformer model for recognition of human solo actions and interactions in aerial videos
-This repository contains the official TensorFlow implementation of InterAcT, our proposed model from the paper:
-**"InterAcT: A Generic Keypoints-based Transformer Model for Recognizing Solo and Interactions in Aerial Videos for Security and Surveillance Applications."**
+This repository contains the official TensorFlow implementation of the paper titled, **"InterAcT: A Generic Keypoints-based Transformer Model for Recognizing Solo and Interactions in Aerial Videos for Security and Surveillance Applications."**

 InterAcT is a lightweight, Transformer model designed for recognition of human solo actions and interactions in aerial videos using YOLOv8 2D pose keypoints.
 It outperforms several state-of-the-art models on benchmark datasets such as **UT-Interaction** and **Drone-Action**.